alxayeed/iOS-todo/README.md

 In this example, we define a Vehicle protocol with three requirements: a numberOfWheels property and start() and stop() methods.
 The Car and Motorcycle classes adopt the Vehicle protocol by implementing its requirements.
 They provide their own implementation of the methods and properties defined in the protocol.
 Protocols allow us to create reusable and polymorphic code, enabling different types to conform to the same contract.

 #### extension
-n Swift, an extension allows you to add new functionality or behavior to an existing class, struct, enum, or protocol without modifying its original implementation.
+In Swift, an extension allows you to add new functionality or behavior to an existing class, struct, enum, or protocol without modifying its original implementation.

 Example:
 ```